Sholtee/sfc/README.md

 #### processors
 Type: `object`

 Holds the processor functions in `{processorName: processorFunction}` form.
-During transpiling the content of each component node will be passed to the corresponding processor.
+During transpiling the content of each component node will be passed to the corresponding processor (identified by the `processor` attribute).
+Processors have only one parameter:
+- content: The content of the current node to be transpiled
+- retVal: The transpiled content to be written out

 #### onTranspileStart (optional)
 Type: `Function`